shakna-israel/NecromancersApprentice/docs/001-Chapter-One.md

 Kyle blinked, "Like me, you mean?
 Someone famous for magic?"

 Fiona bit her cheek and sighed, "Fine.
 May as well say, you'll find out eventually.
 Most elves are awesome at magic.
 We do our first spell at birth.
 It's in our blood, and we don't have to use worded spells, like humans.
 Thinking them is enough...
-Most elves become adept at Aeromancy or Aquamancy, and its apparent before their sixteenth birthday.
+Most elves become adept at Aeromancy or Aquamancy, and it's apparent before their sixteenth birthday.
 Me, I'm a late bloomer.
 I wasn't particularly adept at any magic until I was sixty three...
 And the magic I suddenly became great at using...
 Was Terramancy."

 Kyle frowned, "Huh...
 I don't see the big deal there...
 Also, exactly how old are you?
 You look about twelve, like me."